emieza/selenium-php/README.md

 If the test errors do not appear, open your php.ini file (usually ``/etc/php/X.Y/cli/php.ini``) and check the variable ``zend.assertions = 1``.

+## Exercises

+  1. Install and execute the first test.
+  2. Modify test1.php so that you add a name in the user field.
+  3. Put a random name in the user field (create a hardcoded list of possible names).
+  4. Choose a product of the products.txt file insted of a fixed one.
+  5. Choose 3 products of the products.txt file (and check all of them).